Debt Consolidation

 A Private Way to Get Debt Relief & Get Out of Debt Without a Public Record

 The journey to becoming debt free can be hard, so why walk it alone?
 Our debt management program (DMP) gives you the benefits of payment consolidation and the advice of an expert credit counsellor in Canada.
 A DMP doesn’t consolidate your debts, but rather consolidates your debt payments.
-We’ll negotiate with your creditors to combine your payments into one monthly amount that fits your budget and to greatly reduce or waive the interest they charge you going forward.
-So you end up making one monthly payment to us and we disburse it to your creditors.
+We’ll negotiate with your creditors to combine your payments into one monthly amount that fits your budget and greatly reduces or eliminates the interest they charge you going forward.
+So you end up making one monthly payment to us, and we disburse it to your creditors.

 Your credit counsellor will help you stay on track to becoming debt free and can even help you rebuild your credit rating afterwards.